menisadi/menisadi.github.io/_portfolio/ping_tracker.md

 ![static-dash](/assets/images/ping.png)

 You can check out the interactive and updated version [here](/files/pings_online.html).
 It's far from being a masterpiece, but it does the job 😊.
+Also, I deployed it as a flask app (using Plotly's dash module) which is a bit more styled and friendly and can be found [here](https://menisadi.pythonanywhere.com/).